 Wellington Heritage Museum – Weekends, 10am to 4pm

-This will be in addition to a weekly walking tour, and consistent virtual programming.
+This will be in addition to walking tours, outdoor events, and consistent virtual programming.

 Ameliasburgh Heritage Village & Macaulay Heritage Park